Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 RAGuide Author: [PenguGG](https://retroachievements.org/user/PenguGG)

 Credits:\
-The defunct site Pumpkin Patch, containing many info about the game.\
+The defunct site Pumpkin Patch, containing many informations about this game and more.\
 [bullseye strider](https://www.youtube.com/@hiryualastor), for its walktrough, showcasing some useful strategies and tricks.

 # Introduction